 “I need to convert many document types” → MarkItDown MCP.
 29+ formats, one tool, massive community.

 “I have complex PDFs with tables and layouts” → Docling MCP.
-IBM’s layout analysis preserves structure that flat extraction loses.
+IBM’s Heron layout model + 97.9% table accuracy preserves structure that flat extraction loses.

 “I need to convert between formats” → mcp-pandoc.
 Bidirectional conversion powered by Pandoc.